Product Comparison

 About Beth Childs

-Writer & Advocate · 10+ Years Living with Vitiligo
+Writer & Advocate · Living with Vitiligo Since 2009

-Beth has spent over a decade reading vitiligo research, comparing treatment options, and sharing her personal journey.
+Beth has been reading vitiligo research, comparing treatment options, and sharing her personal journey since 2009.
 Every article is grounded in published research and filtered through lived experience.
 She is not a doctor - she's the knowledgeable companion you wish you had from day one.

 Read Beth's Full Story →